javierpeces/my-ansible-playground/01-ansible-ping.md

  [WARNING]: provided hosts list is empty, only localhost is available
 ```

-Now let's find and use the label
+Now let's find and use the label;
 we never made a ssh connection to this system, so it wil fail

 ```